giacoballoccu/LFM1M-Recommendation-dataset-with-sensible-attributes/README.md

 # LFM1M-Sensible-Attributes
 A reduced version of LastFM1B dataset obtained by randomly sampling ratings and keeping only users and items with a number of occurences > 10.
 We also provide its freebase extracted KG.
 This dataset is though for Explainable Recommendation task through KG but can also be used for general recommendation or knowledge aware recommender systems.

+*Note: this format is directly employable to train multiple models from our [PEARLM LIBRARY](https://github.com/Chris1nexus/pearlm)*

 This table collects some statistics related to the dataset we are going to cover.

 | Domain     	| Dataset Name      	| # of Users 	| # of Items 	| # of Interactions |